JanJakob1/personal-homepage/content/authors/admin/_index.md

 ---
 ## About Me

-I'm currently a Math undergraduate student at LMU Munich sharpening my skills in advanced functional analysis and scientific machine learning.
+I'm currently a math undergraduate student at LMU Munich sharpening my skills in advanced functional analysis and scientific machine learning.
 Before that I graduated in physics from Heidelberg University and co-founded the legal tech start-up Silberfluss ([silberfluss.io](https://silberfluss.io)).